 For varieties that have grasping roots, you can grow them in a soilless medium like perlite.
 While you can still use bromeliad mixes for these, they seem to prefer the drier, more rock-like feeling of perlite.
 Wood bark chips are also a good and visually-appealing option.

 For aerophytes, a bed of dry sand is ideal.

 Typically, bromeliads like a very weak fertilizer.
 There are special mixes meant for bromeliads, epiphytes, or air plants on the market, and if you can find those, use those.
 If you don’t have access to those, you can mix an all-purpose liquid houseplant fertilizer at half of its normal strength and use some of that on a monthly or bimonthly basis.
 Seaweed solutions and compost teas are also popular, although heavily diluted with water.

 Air plants generally require the least fertilizer, and often don’t need any fertilization at all.

 Most bromeliads reproduce by what is called “pups” or offshoots – the plant forms a secondary plant at the original plant’s base.
+Somewhat similar to spider plant babies, except those form at the end of stems!
 This usually happens just after it has finished flowering.
 When these pups are about ⅓ of the size of the mother plant, they can carefully be separated from the parent plant and placed in their own container, or they can be left in place if you desire a large grouping.